-The heart of the Air Helper Spring kit is, of course, the air helper springs.
+The heart of the air spring kit is, of course, the air helper springs.
 Remember that the air helper springs must flex and expand during operation, so be sure that there is enough clearance to do so without rubbing against any other part of the vehicle.